jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Distributed tokens to the splits according to the specified funding cycle configuration.**
+**Distribute tokens to the splits according to the specified funding cycle configuration.**

 #### Definition